bearbyt3z/email-protector.js/README.md

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE.md](LICENSE.md) file for details.

-I really like the open-source software paradigm, but if you need to use this code in a closed commercial project, please contact me, so I can consider changing it to the MIT License :slightly_smiling_face:
+I really like the open-source software paradigm, but if you need to use this code in a closed commercial project, please contact me, so I can consider changing it to the MIT License :smirk: